tradezon/analytics-bot/README.md

 ## TODOs

+- use current liquidity to understand which oracle to use for token price
 - think about multiple tokens swap, add more info in bot
 - fix swap detection regarding token taxes

 ### Used apis